vistle/vistle/README.md

 - **Python**:
   for interpreting Vistle scripts (.vsl), Python 2.7 and 3 should work.

-- **Readline library**:
-  history and line editing for command line interface

 - **COVISE/OpenCOVER**:
   a version of COVISE including OpenCOVER compiled by you is necessary, get it from [GitHub](https://github.com/hlrs-vis/covise), needed for: